 Since our inception, we have primarily financed our operations through the private placement of our equity securities, the public sale of our common stock and the exercise of founders' warrants, net of treasury stock repurchases.
-Through March 31, 2009, we received estimated net proceeds of \$201.4 million from the sale of equity securities, the exercise of warrants and stock options and employee stock purchases.
+Through June 30, 2009, we received estimated net proceeds of \$201.4 million from the sale of equity securities, the exercise of warrants and stock options and employee stock purchases.

-At March 31, 2009, we had approximately \$44.6 million in cash and cash equivalents, net of the ARS Loan, investment securities and a long-term asset consisting of the ARS Put, as compared to \$49.1 million at December 31, 2008, which decrease of \$4.5 million is primarily a result of our operating loss during the first quarter of 2009.
-At March 31, 2009, \$20.9 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.2 million of our ARS consisted of private placement securities.
+At June 30, 2009, we had approximately \$40.7 million in cash, cash equivalents, investment securities and an ARS Put, net of the ARS Loan, as compared to \$49.1 million of cash, cash equivalents, investment securities and ARS Put at December 31, 2008, which decrease of \$8.4 million is primarily a result of our operating loss during the six months ended June 30, 2009.
+At June 30, 2009, \$22.1 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.1 million of our ARS consisted of private placement securities.
 None of the underlying collateral for our ARS consisted of subprime mortgages or collateralized debt obligations.
-Based on our discounted cash flow models, our long-term investment securities, which were designated as trading securities, declined in fair value overall and resulted in the recording of a net impairment charge of approximately \$0.9 million in our consolidated statement of operations to reduce their carrying value at March 31, 2009.
+Based on our discounted cash flow models, our total ARS investment securities, which were designated as trading securities, increased in fair value overall and resulted in the recording of a gain of approximately \$1.2 million in our consolidated statement of operations to increase their carrying value for the three months ended June 30, 2009.
+In addition, we also recorded an impairment charge of \$1.1 million on the ARS Put to reduce its carrying value for the three months ended June 30, 2009.

 In August 2008, UBS, the brokerage firm through which we purchased the majority of our ARS investments, entered into a settlement with the SEC, the New York Attorney General and other state agencies.
 Under the settlement, UBS issued to us the ARS Rights Offer.
 Pursuant to the ARS Rights Offer, we received the ARS Put.
 As part of the settlement, UBS also offered to us the ARS Loan, whereby we would be able to borrow up to 75 percent of the market value, as determined by UBS at its sole discretion, of our ARS that have been pledged as collateral at an interest cost that would not exceed the interest being paid on the underlying ARS investments.
 Under the ARS Loan program, UBS may demand full or partial payment of the ARS Loan, at its sole option and without cause, at any time.
-If at any time UBS exercises its right to terminate the credit line agreement governing the ARS Loan, then UBS is required to provide, as soon as reasonably possible, alternative financing on substantially the same terms and conditions as those under the credit line agreement and the agreement will remain in full force and effect until such time as such alternative financing has been established.
+If at any time UBS exercises its right to terminate the credit line agreement governing the ARS Loan, then UBS is required to provide, as soon as reasonably possible, alternative financing on substantially the same terms and conditions as those under the credit line agreement will remain in full force and effect until such time as such alternative financing has been established.
 In January 2009, we were approved for the ARS Loan in the amount of \$15.9 million and drew down the entire preapproved amount.
 In addition, in February 2009, we borrowed an additional \$2.2 million under the ARS Loan, bringing the total amount outstanding under the ARS Loan to \$18.1 million, following UBS' decision to increase our availability under the ARS Loan.
 All cash received under the ARS Loan was invested in money market accounts.
+In addition, during the three months and six months ended June 30, 2009, \$100,000 of our current investment securities was redeemed at par value, with the proceeds being used to pay down the outstanding amount of the ARS Loan.